charlieBdev/Sunny-Surfboards/README.md

 # Sunny Surfboards 3.0

-A simple calculator made while on a software development bootcamp with Sheffield College in December 2022.
+A simple WinForms calculator made while on a software development bootcamp with Sheffield College in December 2022.

 Users can calculate the cost of renting various sizes of surfboards and wetsuits.